PureNimble/ISEP-LAPR2/docs/sprintD/US017/01.requirements-engineering/Readme.md

-# US 006 - To create a Task
+# US 17 - To list all deals made

 ## 1. Requirements Engineering